This book review was written by Eugene Kernes

-Intriguing Connections = 1) Get To Know This Worlds' People, Regions, Cities, Nations, and Empires (United States of America) 2) Biographies: Auto, Memoir, and Other Types, 3) What Poverty Means?
+Intriguing Connections = 1) Get To Know The Peoples Of The World (United States of America) 2) Biographies: Auto, Memoir, and Other Types,

 This is a story of struggle and the communities which recreate it.
 An application of personal experience on the statistical narrative of people in poor communities.
 Poverty is not a racial issue as all peoples experience it.
 What is needed is to know where to look.
 The communities left behind by opportunities, vanishing jobs, all the while being racked by drug abuse and strife.
 The people are not lazy by want, by forced to be seen as lazy by the way the various aspects of society create the circumstance that they are in.
 Each individual can succeed, but that is difficult when society creates a perception of impossible odds.
 Held down not for want of effort or skill, but for personal and social experiences.
 In this way, those who are able to leave these communities tend to have a much higher rate of success than those who stay.
 What is needed is a revaluation of not only the policies design to help people, but also how we treat each other.